-- 4. Publish corrective action plans for each program for which an estimate above the statutory threshold was published in the accompanying materials to the annual financial statement; - Publish an IP and UP reduction target for each program for which an estimate above the 5a. statutory threshold was published in the accompanying materials to the annual financial statement: - Demonstrate improvements to payment integrity or reached a tolerable IP and UP rate: 5b. - 5c.
-Develop a plan to meet the IP and UP reduction target; and, - 6.
-Report an IP and UP estimate of less than 10% for each program for which an estimate was published in the accompanying materials to the annual financial statement.
+- 4. Publish corrective action plans for each program for which an estimate above the statutory threshold was published in the accompanying materials to the annual financial statement; - 5a.
+Publish an IP and UP reduction target for each program for which an estimate above the statutory threshold was published in the accompanying materials to the annual financial statement; - 5b.
+Demonstrate improvements to payment integrity or reaching a tolerable IP and UP rate; - 5c.
+Develop a plan to meet the IP and UP reduction target; and - 6.
+Report an IP and UP estimate of less than 10 percent for each program for which an estimate was published in the accompanying materials to the annual financial statement.

-In the Payment Integrity Information Act Reporting Details section of the DNFSB's FY 2023 Agency Financial Report (AFR), DNFSB reported FY 2023 PIIA information.
+In the PIIA Reporting Details section of NRC's FY 2023 Agency Financial Report (AFR), the NRC reported FY 2023 PIIA information on the outcome of its self-identified improper payments.
+The NRC reported no significant improper payments.